oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_cloud_exadata_infrastructure_actions_module.rst

 ..
 Description

 - Perform actions on a CloudExadataInfrastructure resource in Oracle Cloud Infrastructure
+- For *action=add_storage_capacity*, makes the storage capacity from additional storage servers available for Cloud VM Cluster consumption.
+Applies to Exadata Cloud Service instances and Autonomous Database on dedicated Exadata infrastructure only.
 - For *action=change_compartment*, moves a cloud Exadata infrastructure resource and its dependent resources to another compartment.
 Applies to Exadata Cloud Service instances and Autonomous Database on dedicated Exadata infrastructure only.For more information about moving resources to a different compartment, see `Moving Database Resources to a Different Compartment <https://docs.cloud.oracle.com/Content/Database/Concepts/databaseoverview.htm#moveRes>`_.